Welcome to PayPal!

 If you link a bank account, you agree that you are the authorized person on the bank account.
 It is your responsibility to ensure that you have sufficient funds in your bank account and if there are insufficient funds in your bank account, this may result in the drawing being reversed (in this case you may be charged a fee and/or interest by your financial institution).
 Cancelling a direct debit authorization does not terminate any contract for services that exists between you and PayPal.
 Unlinking the bank account from your PayPal account does not cancel pending transactions that you may have already initiated and authorized.
 Direct debit is not available for all bank accounts and you should check with your financial institution to ensure that your bank account can accept direct debits.
 If any withdrawal is scheduled on a non-business day, it will be debited to the bank account on the next business day.
 Your personal information held by PayPal will be kept confidential except the information provided to the financial institution involved to initiate the drawing to the bank account, including in the event of a claim or an alleged incorrect or illegal debit.
 We may also disclose such information as required by law/regulation, by authorities or to defend PayPal’s interests or rights.

 Any balance you hold in your PayPal account corresponds to e-money that may be used to make payments in Brazilian Reais for the acquisition of goods and/or services.
-Only when you receive a payment or when you add funds to your PayPal account via boleto bancário, pursuant to section Adding Money below (existence of e-money), will your PayPal account be qualified as a "payment account", as defined in article 6, IV, of Law No. 12,865, of October 9, 2013, and be subject to the provisions of applicable regulation.
+Only when you receive a payment, when you add funds to your PayPal account via boleto bancário, pursuant to section Adding Money below (existence of e-money), or register for Pix will your PayPal account be qualified as a "payment account", as defined in article 6, IV, of Law No. 12,865, of October 9, 2013, and be subject to the provisions of applicable regulation.

 PayPal holds users' balance in pooled amounts separate from PayPal’s corporate funds, in accordance with applicable law and regulation.
 Such funds, which constitute separate property, (i) are neither used directly or indirectly to cover any of PayPal's obligations, nor can be the object of attachment, replevin action, search and seizure or any other judicial measure concerning debits under PayPal’s responsibility; (ii) are not part of PayPal's assets for the purposes of bankruptcy or judicial or extrajudicial liquidation; and (iii) cannot be offered as a guarantee of debts assumed by PayPal.